SK408 gas fields development project is located within the SK408 Production Sharing Contract (PSC) area, approximately 120km offshore Sarawak in…

 First gas from the offshore project is expected to be achieved in 2023 with an estimated annual production rate of 3.7 million tonnes (Mt) of liquefied natural gas and 1.5 million barrels of gas.

-The project is expected to have a life of approximately 20 years from first gas.
+The project is expected to have a life of approximately 25 years from its first gas.

-The final investment decision on the project is expected in 2019.
+The final investment decision on the project is expected by the end of 2019.

 Barossa and Caldita discovery

 Barossa was discovered in 2006 with the drilling of the Barossa-1 exploration well to a depth of 4,310m.